 How is male infertility diagnosed?

 To diagnose male infertility, your doctor will first conduct a general physical examination and medical history to understand your sexual habits, sexual development during puberty, chronic health problems, medications and surgeries that could lead to infertility.
-Additional tests that may be ordered include:
+Additional male fertility tests that may be ordered include: